background

 Publications:

 Deshmukh, R., S. Baral, M. Kuwalekar, A. G. Kizhakke, and K. Kunte.
-2022.
+2025.
 Reproductive barriers and genomic hotspots of adaptation during allopatric species divergence.
-Preprint on bioRxiv.
+Molecular Ecology, 34:e17703.
+PDF file (1.3 MB; Open Access).
+Published in the special issue, Genomics of Speciation.

 Baral, S., Gandhimathi A., R. Deshmukh, and K. Kunte.
 2019.
 Genetic architecture and sex-specific selection govern modular, male-biased evolution of doublesex.
 Science Advances, 5:eaau3753.
 PDF file (5.5MB).